Donate to 826 Boston

 The Cummings Foundation grant constitutes a leadership gift that will power the fourth 826 Boston Writers’ Room in the Boston Public Schools district and the first at a school serving the needs of a predominantly English Language Learner population.

-$25 pays for: lined paper, #2 pencils, and eraser caps at both of our tutoring locations.
+$25 pays for: one week of lined paper, #2 pencils, and eraser caps at 826 Boston’s Writers’ Rooms in Boston Public Schools.

-$50 pays for: one week of snack at both tutoring locations.
+$50 pays for: one week of snacks for writers at our unique after-school tutoring program.

 $500 pays for: an entire class to attend a Storytelling and Bookmaking Field Trip.